 FICTILIS is the collaborative practice of multimedia artists and curators Andrea Steves and Timothy Furstnau.
-The word “FICTILIS” is Latin for “capable of being shaped or changed; earthen”.
+The word “FICTILIS” is Latin for “capable of being shaped or changed; earthen.”
 This definition refers both to the form of our practice and to the role we intend it to play within the larger culture.
-FICTILIS works on a project basis, across many types of media and disciplines, with ongoing interests in materialism and waste flows, links between social and environmental issues, language, the process/politics of collecting, and capitalism as a historical phenomenon.
+We work on a project basis, with ongoing interests in language, material & waste, intersections between the social and environmental, and the making of exhibitions and institutions.

 FutureFarmers is a group of diverse practitioners aligned through an interest in making work that is relevant to the time and place surrounding us.
 Founded in 1995, the design studio serves as a platform to support art projects, an artist in residence program and their research interests.
 FutureFarmers are artists, researchers, designers, architects, scientists and farmers with a common interest in creating frameworks for exchange that catalyze moments of "not knowing".
 Futurefarmers work has been exhibited at the Whitney Museum of American Art, the New York Museum of Modern Art, Solomon R. Guggenheim, MAXXI in Rome, Italy, New York Hall of Sciences and the Walker Art Center.